peter88213/novelibre-tools/README.md

 # novelibre-tools

-OpenOffice/LibreOffice extension with tools for post-processing documents exported from [novelibre](https://github.com/peter88213/novelibre).
+OpenOffice/LibreOffice extension with tools for processing text documents in connection with [novelibre](https://github.com/peter88213/novelibre).